Paul was beautiful, Helen thought, gazing down at him. He would always be beautiful now.A Frozen Fire

 Helen and Mark walk home together on Boxing Day.
 Paul, in an angry fit, tries to run Mark over with his horse.
 The horse bolts and Paul is thrown and killed.

 “Helen looked at Paul, her ears hearing nothing more.
 She put out a shaking hand to stroke back the smooth golden hair from his damp forehead.
 He lay so still and tranquil in the cold wintry light, all the glitter of sunlight in his hair as it gleamed.
 His face had smoothed out into beauty again, as it did when he slept.
 Paul was beautiful, Helen thought, gazing down at him.
 He would always be beautiful now.
 The slow stain which had begun to eat up that beauty had been halted forever.
 All that Paul could have been lay in that peaceful face.
 The ruin of his life was now behind him.
 Helen put her hands to her face and wept.”

 That’s the grand finale to Helen and Mark‘s love story?
 What an awful way to end a romance novel!

 Final Analysis of A Frozen Fire

 Nevertheless, despite its odd qualities, A Frozen Fire was not a tedious read and it did keep my interest.
 So for that reason, I rate it a tepid three stars.
-The wonderful hero and the unusual circumstances surrounding the Helen’s life were intriguing.
-However this romance was not handled in the most logical manner with a satisfactory conclusion that comforted the reader with a pleasing HEA.
+The wonderful hero and the unusual circumstances surrounding Helen’s life were intriguing.
+However, this romance was not handled in the most logical manner with a satisfactory conclusion that comforted the reader with a pleasing HEA.